Jwolf778/vuln-scan-project/README.md

 Metasploitable ships with services that are genuinely exploitable, not simulated.
 Putting it on my real network would have exposed every other host to it and given an attacker a foothold.
 So I isolated it on a host-only adapter with no route out.
 Network segmentation is one of those Security+ concepts that feels abstract until you have a reason to actually use it.

+## Building the lab

+Getting the environment working took longer than the scan did.

+The VM would not pull an address.
+Running dhclient showed DHCPDISCOVER going out with no offers coming back, because a host-only adapter in VirtualBox has no DHCP server behind it by default.
+I assigned a static address manually instead, which is better for a lab anyway since the target IP will not move between scans.

+The first static address I picked also failed.
+VirtualBox had created a second host-only adapter on a different subnet than the one I assumed, and my VM was attached to that one.
+Once I checked which interface the VM was actually bound to and matched the subnet, the host could reach the target and the scan had something to talk to.

+Small problems, but they were a reminder that a scanner is only as good as the connectivity underneath it.
+An unreachable target returns a clean report, and a clean report from a broken scan is worse than no report.

 What came back
 Severity	Count
 Critical	10